 Can Osteoporosis Be Reversed?

 Osteoporosis is easier to prevent than to reverse.
-If you are in a high-risk category, make sure to speak with your medical provider(opens in a new tab) about maintaining your bone health.
+If you are in a high-risk category, make sure to speak with your (opens in a new tab) about maintaining your bone health.
 Following all recommendations is the best way to reduce your risk and enjoy a full, active life without the complications of weak bones.

 4 Steps to Decreasing Osteoporosis Progression